MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/botany/morphology.md

 Notably, Angelica sinensis roots do not form root nodules, which distinguishes them from nitrogen-fixing plants.
 Additionally, root hairs on these roots are sparsely distributed.

+The following table shows in detail the morphological characteristics of Angelica sinensis roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous |